 FRAME|WORK is a weekly blog series that highlights an artwork in the Museums' permanent collections.
-This week, we feature an exquisite portrait of the holy family painted by a Frenchman in Italy.
-Simon Vouet's The Holy Family with the Infant Saint John the Baptist is currently on view at the Legion of Honor.
+This week, we feature a lively lush from ancient Etruria, currently on display in the Hall of Antiquities on the lower level of the Legion of Honor.

 Throughout art history, scholars have devised a special vocabulary to talk about art.
 These terms are very useful, but they are not always self-explanatory.
-So we thought we'd take you into the art historical word gallery to provide some definitions commonly used to describe artistic styles, techniques, or movements in art.
+So we thought we'd take you into the art historical word gallery to provide some definitions commonly used to describe artistic styles, techniques or movements in art.